cesteban29/packer-terraform-demos/README.md

 ### Structure

 - `packer-images/hashicat/`: Packer template for building image used in the HashiCat demo.
-- `packer-images/dockerserver/`: (Coming Soon) Packer templates for building images for the Docker server demo.
+- `packer-images/terramino/`: Packer template for building image used in the Terramino demo.
-- `packer-images/minecraftserver/`: (Coming Soon) Additional Packer templates for other demos.

 ### Building Images with Packer